nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

          #XUDPSVR: stopped
          OK

 #.
-Test the UDP server with UDP proxy service in data mode (note that these commands are available only if :option:`CONFIG_SLM_UDP_PROXY` is defined):
+Test the UDP server with UDP proxy service in data mode:

    a.
 Create a UDP server and read information about the current state.
       Replace *1234* with the correct port number.